xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part1.md

 </pre>
 </div>

+It creates a matrix of the network and port entries.

 Note: the compress level 0 is default and not necessary here.
 {: .notice--info}

-With the following show commands, we can verify the ACL is actually expanded to be programmed in the iTCAM (because we don't use compression).
+With the following show commands, we can verify the ACL is actually expanded when programmed in the iTCAM (because we don't use compression).
 So these 4x4 matrix will end up as 16 entries (+ the default entry).

 Note: a default entry is added for each ACLv4 and 3 default entries are added for each ACLv6.
 {: .notice--info}